00ff0000red/SIMD.ts/README.md

 # SIMD.ts #

-Loosly inspired by [SIMD.js](https://github.com/tc39/ecmascript_simd), SIMD.ts is an OOP-styled, type-safe interface for TypeScript (and JavaScript) to leverage WebAssembly SIMD instructions and vectorized arithmetic.
+Loosely inspired by [SIMD.js](https://github.com/tc39/ecmascript_simd), SIMD.ts is an OOP-styled, type-safe interface for TypeScript (and JavaScript) to leverage WebAssembly SIMD instructions and vectorized arithmetic.

 This library depends on bleeding edge and experimental JavaScript and WebAssembly features that cannot be polyfilled, ex: JavaScript WeakRefs, Wasm v128 SIMD operations.

-Everything is written in a browser compatible fashion, meaning that it can run in any environment that supports all static WebAssembly functions, fetch, WeakRefs, private class fields, and Wasm SIMD.
+Everything is written in a browser-compatible fashion, meaning that it can run in any environment that supports all static WebAssembly functions, fetch, WeakRefs, private class fields, and Wasm SIMD.
 It should run in the newest version of Deno, the latest Node.js, or any modern browser.

 **Warning**:
 This TS/JS wrapper will need to be rewritten if/when the [TC39 remove builtin subclassing proposal](https://github.com/tc39/proposal-rm-builtin-subclassing) becomes a part of the ES262 specification.